 - Practice your lawn bowling at Douglas Park on Wilshire Boulevard

 Cheap and Chic Santa Monica

 Although the city’s shining beaches and celebrity-dotted neighborhoods give the distinct feel of luxury, it is easy to enjoy a Santa Monica getaway without breaking the bank.
-Book a room for under $200 a night at Hotel Carmel, Sea Shore Hotel or Seaview Hotel to enjoy sunsets just steps from the sand.
+Book a room for under $200 a night at Hotel Carmel, Sea Shore Hotel or Seaview Hotel (temporarily closed) to enjoy sunsets just steps from the sand.
 Take a stroll up the idyllic Montana Avenue, a neighborhood flush with glamorous wellness, dining and retail experiences, to browse in boutiques favored by local celebrities.
 Enjoy the health and financial benefits of buying local produce from Santa Monica’s world-famous farmers markets, then workout for free at the Original Muscle Beach at the foot of the Santa Monica Pier.
 End your day with a ride on the Pacific Wheel to take in stunning views from the world’s only solar powered Ferris wheel for only $5 per ride, followed by happy hour in the lap of luxury at The Penthouse, the Huntley Hotel’s penthouse restaurant where guests can enjoy sprawling views of Santa Monica Bay and $5 happy hour drinks.